The Hermitage (Nashville, Tennessee): Architecture

-The Hermitage is built in a secluded meadow that was chosen as a house site by Rachel Jackson, wife of Andrew Jackson.
-From 1804 to 1821, Jackson and his wife lived in a log cabin.
-Together, the complex formed the First Hermitage, with the structures known as the West, East, and Southeast cabins.
+The Hermitage is built in a secluded meadow that was chosen as a house site by Jackson's wife, Rachel.
+From 1804 to 1821 the couple lived there in a log cabin.
+Together the home and the West, East, and Southeast cabins formed the First Hermitage.

-Jackson commissioned construction of a more refined house, and the original mansion was a two-story, Federal-style building built with bricks manufactured onsite by skilled people.
-Construction took place between 1819 and 1821.
-The house had four rooms on the ground floor and four rooms on the second level, each with a fireplace and chimney.
+Jackson commissioned construction of a more refined home, and the original plantation house was a two-story, Federal-style mansion built with bricks manufactured onsite.
+Built between 1819 and 1821, the house had four rooms on both floors, each with a fireplace and chimney.
 The large central hallways opened in warm weather from front to back to form a breezeway.
 A simple portico was added later.
-In 1831, while Jackson was residing in the White House, he had the mansion remodeled under the direction of architect David Morrison.
-The new structure included flanking one-story wings, a one-story entrance portico with 10 columns, and a small rear portico that gave the house a Classical appearance.
+In 1831, while Jackson was residing in the White House, he had the building remodeled in Classical style under the direction of architect David Morrison.
+The result included flanking one-story wings, a one-story entrance portico with 10 columns, and a small rear portico.

 In 1834, a chimney fire seriously damaged the house, with the exception of the dining room wing.
-This led to Jackson having the current 13-room, Greek Revival structure built on the same foundation as the former house.
+This led to Jackson having a architects Joseph Reiff and William C. Hume design a 13-room, Greek Revival structure, which was built upon the foundation of the former home.
 It was completed two years later.
-The architects for the house were Joseph Reiff and William C. Hume, who also built Tulip Grove across the road.
+Reiff and Hume also built Tulip Grove across the road.

 The mansion has a rectangular layout, about 104 ft from east to west and 54 ft from north to south.
 The south front is the location of the main entrance and includes a central block with a five-bay, two-story structure with a portico supported by six modified Corinthian style, wooden columns with a simple entablature resting on the capitals.
 Within the portico is a second-story balcony with simple square balusters.
-One-story wings with single fenestrations flank the mansion and extend beyond it to the front of the portico, enclosing it on three sides.
+One-story wings with single windows flank the mansion and extend beyond it to the front of the portico, enclosing it on three sides.
 While the southern façade gives the appearance of a flat roof, the three other elevations show that the tin-covered roof is pitched.
 The front façade was painted a light tan, and a sand coating was added to the columns and trim to simulate the appearance of stone.
 A near replica of the front portico is found on the north end of the house, although it features Doric-style columns and is capped with a pediment.